 The College must arrange well in advance for its year's academic services to students.
-When a student withdraws, the cost to the College is not reduced.
-Therefore, when a student withdraws from attendance of all classes, Davis & Elkins College refunds only a portion of its tuition thereby sharing with students the losses caused by their withdrawal.
+When a student withdraws for any reason, the cost to the College is not reduced.
+Therefore, when a student withdraws from attendance of all classes, Davis & Elkins College prorates only a portion of its tuition, thereby sharing with students the losses caused by their withdrawal.
 In order to withdraw from the College and officially from attendance of all classes, a student must report to the Office of the Registrar and complete the proper withdrawal forms.
-The forms are obtained from the Office of the Registrar.
-The pro-rated refund, based on the time of withdrawal, is as follows:
+The forms may be obtained from the Office of the Registrar.